hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Expert Marksman 4 3 4 3 3 1 3 1 7
-Weapons/Armour: Light armour, sword, dagger and crossbow.
+Weapons/Armor: Light armor, sword, dagger and crossbow.
 Skills: The Expert Marksman may choose from Shooting when he gains a new skill.